Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Evaluation

+\para{Hardware.} We train, unlearn, and subsequently perform the attack on all models on a NVIDIA A100 GPU with 40GB memory.
+The training process require approximately 20 minutes each for the target and shadow models.
+The time for unlearning process differ with different unlearning algorithms.

-\paragraph{Datasets.} Beyond the example on $\mathbb{R}^2$ discussed in Section \ref{ssec:toy-example}, we evaluate our attack on commonly employed datasets including CIFAR-10 and CIFAR-100 \cite{Krizhevsky09CIFAR}.
-We train (and subsequently unlearn) the model on a training set of 20,000 images for both datasets.
-We \emph{do not} perform data augmentations on the images to ensure that the unlearned sample is identical to the trained sample \cite{Hayes24Inexact}.
-All datasets are integrated with the \texttt{PyTorch} library \cite{Paszke19PyTorch}.
+\para{Datasets.} Beyond the example on $\mathbb{R}^2$ discussed in Sec. \ref{ssec:toy-example}, we evaluate our attack on commonly employed datasets including CIFAR-10, CIFAR-100 and ImageNet \cite{Krizhevsky2009CIFAR,Deng2009ImageNet}.
+We train (and subsequently unlearn) the model on a training set of 20,000 images for both CIFAR-10 and CIFAR-100; we train the model on 512,466 images.
+We \emph{do not} perform data augmentations on the images to ensure that the unlearned sample is identical to the trained sample \cite{Hayes2024Inexact}.
+Both CIFAR-10 and CIFAR-100 are integrated with the \texttt{PyTorch} library \cite{Paszke2019PyTorch}.

-\paragraph{Models.} We use ResNet18 \cite{He16ResNet} as the architecture for the target model and shadow models.
-We also consider more architectures, including VGG-16 \cite{Simonyan15VGG} and Swin Transformer \cite{Liu21SwinT}, for the shadow models in order to determine the generalizability of our attack, which we discuss in Section \ref{ssec:ablation}.
+\para{Models.} We use ResNet18 \cite{He2016ResNet}, VGG-16 \cite{Simonyan2015VGG} and Swin Transformer \cite{Liu2021SwinT}, for the target and shadow models.
+For the target model and shadow models, we train them to have an accuracy no lower than 75\% on the test set $D_t$.
+The target model is trained for 100 epochs with a learning rate of $1\times10^{-4}$ with AdamW optimization algorithm \cite{Loshchilov2019AdamW} and a batch size of 64 on CIFAR-10.
+The shadow models are trained for 50 epochs for ResNet-18 \cite{He2016ResNet} and VGG-16 \cite{Simonyan2015VGG} from scratch, and 10 epochs for pre-trained Swin Transformer \cite{Liu2021SwinT}.
+We test our attack on different combinations of the target / surrogate models to determine the generalizability of our attack, which we discuss in Sec. \ref{ssec:ablation}